Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 "I thought the catch was low this morning."

 "Oh yes, but you of all people should *always* eat enough!"
 Their tone tells me that there will be no arguing.
-I am thankful after all, b
+My stomach is thankful after all, even when those around me get their morning meals of notably lesser amounts.
+I eat in my room, dreading the day ahead.

+## Chapter 2 Part 1 (Nolu)